• Skip to main content

 As a result, you gain a practical understanding of the original work in the shortest possible time.

-And even though I did not use The Obesity Code to lose 75 pounds in 6 months, change my body and life, I wholeheartedly agree with many of Dr. Fung’s main points.
+And even though I did not use The Obesity Code to lose 75 pounds in 6 months and change my body and life, I wholeheartedly agree with Dr. Fung’s main points.

-For example, one important factor that Dr. Jason Fung stresses is the critical significance of eating real food.
+For example, one crucial factor that Dr. Jason Fung stresses is the critical significance of eating real food.

 I can testify that my body transformation is primarily because of real food.